UMN-GDC/GDCGenomicsQC/README.md

 ### Module 1: Crossmap (optional)

 -   This moudle converts the genome build to GRCh38.
 The default setting is conversion from GRCh37 to GRCh38.
-This is controlled for using
+This is controlled using the `--use_crossmap` flag.
+The default setting is `1`, but if the build is already GRCh38 this flag should be manually set to `0`.

 ### Module 2: GenotypeHarmonizer (optional)